Feminist political theory

 What frequently distinguishes feminist political theory from feminism broadly is the specific examination of the state and its role in the reproduction or redressing of gender inequality.
 In addition to being broad and multidisciplinary, the field is relatively new, inherently innovative, and still expanding; the Stanford Encyclopedia of Philosophy explains that "feminist political philosophy serves as a field for developing new ideals, practices, and justifications for how political institutions and practices should be organized and reconstructed."

 History

 Early Works

+Scholars like Hobbes, who presented the idea of the social contract, created an emphasis on liberalism promoting individualism, equality, and consent.
+However, his ideas exclude women, making them hypocritical.
+Brennan and Pateman state, “Hobbes in particular, denied the central tenets of patriarchal theory.
+Moreover, to emphasize patriarchal arguments does nothing to explain why it is that social contract theory and patriarchal theory emerged together and engaged in mutual criticism.”

 The earliest works of feminist political theory come from texts written by white women defending women's abilities and moral capacity along with protesting about women's exclusion and subordination.
 Since then, feminist theory has been expanded to include the intersection of racism and sexism.
 Scholars like Kimberlé Crenshaw note that "the intersectional experience is greater than the sum of racism and sexism" and that the early framework of feminist political theory ignored how Black women are marginalized.
 It wasn't until late in the 20th century that black women became included in feminism political theory.